Welcome to the World of Tiny Linux Distros with GUI π

 This user's experience highlights the versatility of compact Linux distros, which can be used in a variety of settings, from personal use to office environments.
 Now, let's move on to some frequently asked questions about small Linux distro with GUI.

-Before we start dissecting the finer details of each distro, we should first address some frequently asked questions that users tend to have about these compact Linux distros.
+Before we dive into the nitty-gritty of each distro, let's address some common queries that users often have about these compact Linux distros.